-Preliminary Economic Assessment to be done at Tlamino mine project in Serbia7.
-August 2020. / Mining
+Preliminary Economic Assessment to be done at Tlamino mine project in Serbia, Mining

 The Tlamino Project covers an area of approximately 200 km2 in southern Serbia and is held by Medgold under two exploration licenses.
 Outcropping mineralization was first observed at the Barje Prospect by Yugoslav State agencies in the 1950’s and 1960’s when a short adit was opened but no drilling was carried out.
 The prospect was then held by private and public companies between approximately 2005 and 2012 during which time limited drilling failed to intersect significant mineralization.